jonnyhyman/MakePython/README.md

   ![Editor Architecture](https://github.com/jonnyhyman/MakePython/blob/master/images/editorarch3.png?raw=true)

  In the case that makepython is not in the environment path (accidental deletion, etc...), only the command line interface is lost.

+ ### License and Issue Reporting

+GNU General Public License v3.0

+When you find bugs, please report them to the "Issues" tab on this repo!